 Why Choose the Chase Sapphire Reserve?

-If you’re happy with your , you may feel there’s no need to upgrade to Sapphire Reserve.
+If you’re happy with your Chase Sapphire Preferred card, you may not feel a need to upgrade to Sapphire Reserve.
 But don’t immediately dismiss the idea of a switch.

 It’s important to understand how the Chase Sapphire Reserve credit card can offer the biggest bang for your buck travel-wise.

-The card comes with similarly lucrative sign-up bonus.
+The card comes with a similarly lucrative sign-up bonus.
 Additionally, you’ll earn 3X points on travel purchases.

-This card comes with a $300 annual travel credit.
-Cardholders can also gain complimentary access to 1000+ VIP airport lounges worldwide.
+This card also includes a $300 annual travel credit.
+And, cardholders can gain complimentary access to 1000+ VIP airport lounges worldwide.
 Plus enjoy the elite hotel and special car rental privileges.

 Points are worth 50% more when you book travel through Chase Ultimate Rewards.
 This is where the outshines the Sapphire Preferred.